alba1735/tRNAgraph/docs/data_structure.md

 ### Non-tRNA Features

-If an Ensembl GTF file was provided during `trnagraph build`, non-tRNA features (rRNA, snoRNA, mRNA) are included in the dataset but only included in the unstructured data (`adata.uns['nontRNA_counts']`).
+If an Ensembl GTF file was provided during `trnagraph analyze build`, non-tRNA features (rRNA, snoRNA, mRNA) are included in the dataset but only included in the unstructured data (`adata.uns['nontRNA_counts']`).